 - Thicken the door with curtains, blankets, MLV — whatever you have on hand

-- Strengthen the window pane with plastic window soundproofing film, soundproof blinds, or curtains
+- Strengthen the window pane with window soundproofing film, soundproof curtains, or blinds.

 - Make sure you close any gaps between the door or window frames and the surrounding wall with acoustic caulk

 But not everybody has the time or patience to implement these changes.
 So if you don’t want to do all this, you can still just use some of the earplug substitutes I’ve mentioned above.

 If you find earplugs annoying for any reason, you should know that you’re not alone.
 Plenty of people can’t stand them.
 Still, you shouldn’t have to put up with your neighbors’ arguments, your children’s video games, and the street traffic when you’re trying to get some shut-eye.

 Fortunately, there are plenty of products that could block or at least muffle some of that noise.
 I’d go for earmuffs — they may not be as effective as earplugs, but they’re certainly more comfortable.
 However, if you prioritize some of the other benefits I’ve listed, or you’d prefer to be able to play music while you fall asleep, there are several options you can choose from.